kubernetes/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 #### AWS

-The AWS CPI does not support mixed protocols in the Service definition since it only allows TCP for load balancers.
+The AWS CPI supports TCP and UDP protocols in Service definitions when an AWS NLB is requested.
+However, the AWS CPI cannot set up an AWS NLB with TCP and UDP ports behind the same IP address for the same port number currently (for example, the DNS use case that wants to open port 53 with both UDP and TCP would not work right now).
+See https://github.com/kubernetes/kubernetes/pull/92109#discussion_r439730341

+For AWS ELB only TCP is accepted by the CPI.

 The AWS CPI looks for annotations on the Service to determine whether TCP, TLS or HTTP(S) listener should be created in the AWS ELB for a configured Service port.

 AWS Classic LB supports TCP,TLS, and HTTP(S) protocols behind the same IP address.

 AWS Network LB supports TCP/TLS and UDP protocols behind the same IP address.
-As we can see, UDP cannot be utilized currently, due to the limitation in the AWS CPI.

 The usage of TCP+HTTP or UDP+HTTP on the same LB instace behind the same IP address is not possible in AWS.

-From a pricing perspective the AWS NLB and the CLB have the following models: https://aws.amazon.com/elasticloadbalancing/pricing/ Both are primarily usage based rather than charging based on the number of protocol, however NLBs have separate pricing unit quotas for TCP, UDP and TLS.
+From a pricing perspective the AWS NLB and the CLB have the following models: https://aws.amazon.com/elasticloadbalancing/pricing/ Both are usage based rather than based on the number of protocols, however NLBs have separate pricing unit quotas for TCP, UDP and TLS.

 A user can ask for an internal Load Balancer via a K8s Service definition that also has the annotation `service.beta.kubernetes.io/aws-load-balancer-internal: 0.0.0.0/0`.
 So far the author could not find any difference in the usage and pricing of those when compared to the external LBs - except the pre-requisite of a private subnet on which the LB can be deployed.

-Summary: AWS CPI is the current bottleneck with its TCP-only limitation.
-As long as it is there the implementation of this feature will have no effect on the AWS bills.
+Summary: AWS CPI supports mixed protocols (TCP and UDP) on AWS NLBs, but the support of the same port number with different protocols still requires some work in the CPI .
+Once this feature is implemented in the K8s API the users can request for such mixed-protocol NLBs via their Service definitions, and the users will be charged according to the rules defined in the pricing rules.

 #### Azure